chef/automate/dev-docs/ldap-development.md

 Allow LDAPv2 Protocol?
  - No

-Use `ldapsearch -x -LLL -s base -b "" namingContexts` to check your base DN and verify OpenLDAP is configured correctly, it should return
+Use `ldapsearch -x -LLL -s base -b "" namingContexts` to check your base DN and verify OpenLDAP is configured correctly.
+It should return
 ```dn:
 namingContexts: dc=ecX-X-XX-XX-XXX,dc=us-east-2,dc=compute,dc=amazonaws,dc=com
 ```